Abinesh35564577/Chat_LLB/README.md

 <img width="885" alt="Screenshot 2024-01-21 at 9 18 51 AM" src="https://github.com/Guggu-Gill/Chat_LLB/assets/128667568/9429b028-607e-45f8-8fae-228ff7a2f135">

-- Made with love by Basant Singh powered by Embedchain
 - a simple RAG chatbot augmented using Indian constitution & laws.
 - documents used for RAG
   - THE CONSTITUTION OF INDIA